-In accordance with Government Auditing Standards, we have also issued our report dated December 9, 2021, on our consideration of the District's Capital Projects Fund for Blended Component Units and the related fiduciary funds internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's Capital Projects Fund for Blended Component Units and the related fiduciary funds internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 3, 2023 on our consideration of the District's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the District's internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.

-Murrieta, California December 9, 2021
+Murrieta, California January 3, 2023